 Jordan Hall 5148

-I am a climate scientist with interests in both atmospheric science and physical oceanography applications in studying climate.
-I joined the MEAS department as an assistant professor in fall 2018.
+I am a climate scientist with interests in both atmospheric science and physical oceanography applications in studying climate variability, dynamics, and predictability.
 Please visit my lab webpage.

 Ph.D., Meteorology and Physical Oceanography, University of Miami (2016)